proflim123/rmua/README.md

 **Planner node**\
 *rosrun planner planner*\
 Known bugs: regretfully, I was not able to get the subscriber to correctly receive aand interpret the occupany grid message, so I cheated and opened up the image file to work on it directly instead.
-In the cpp file I have commented out the blocks of code that do this.
-You can comment out line 135 in planner.cpp and uncomment lines 136 to 140 to generate a working Mat for the RRT algorithm.
-Do note that the checks for start_ready, end_ready and map_ready need to be disabled for the path calculation to run, and startpoint and endpoint need to be hardcoded in.\
+In the cpp file I have commented out the blocks of code that do this.\
 Moreover, the occupancy detection does not work properly; routes end up passing right through walls, as shown in RRT_Attempt.png.
 However, the main idea is there